What Is Endometriosis?

 Endometriosis is an interesting condition in that it affects up to 1 in 10 women of reproductive age, but it is not widely talked about, and is often left undiagnosed until a woman tries to conceive.
 In fact, it is estimated that the prevalence of endometriosis in infertile women is 38%.
 We aim to change the dialog around endometriosis: endometriosis is something that can be diagnosed before trying to conceive, and its signs should not be written off as ‘normal period pain.’
 For that reason, this article will go into what endometriosis involves, symptoms of endometriosis, discuss endometriosis and fertility, and cover the most common treatment plans for this condition (since there is no cure as of yet).
 Let’s dive in.

-Right now, it is unclear why some women develop endometriosis and others don’t.
+Doctors aren’t exactly sure why in some women tissue resembling that of the endometrial lining grows outside of the uterus, but as you can see from above, this presents multiple health issues.
 Experts hypothesize that problems with period flow could trigger it, since in the case of retrograde menstrual flow, some of the tissue shed goes to other areas of the body, such as through the fallopian tubes and into the pelvis.
 On the other hand, endometriosis could be an estrogen-dominant condition (similar to PCOS), and be related to a hormonal imbalance.
-Finally, researchers suggest there could be a genetic component to this, since endometriosis can run in families, while in other cases it may be because of surgery: in C-sections and hysterectomies, endometrial tissue “could be picked up and moved by mistake”.
-This is why having had a C-section is a (low) risk for endometriosis.
+Finally, researchers suggest there could be a genetic component to this, since endometriosis can run in families.

 Despite the uncertainty behind the cause of endometriosis, what we do know is that endometriosis is most common in women in their 30s and 40s, and one may be at higher risk if they have: